Ways to take part

 TEAM UP - Create your own team and you can invite your team members from your dashboard anytime.
 You can also join an existing team either by accepting their invite or if you know the team name you can search it up and click join the team button on their team page.

-Do you know what's even more exciting than reaching your Run for autism goals solo?
+Do you know what's even more exciting than reaching your Run for Autism goals solo?
 Doing it as part of a team!
-Imagine the satisfaction of achieving your targets with the support of friends and colleagues.
+Imagine the excitement of achieving your targets with the encouragement of friends and colleagues by your side.

-Encourage yourself or your teammates to start raising funds through your networks.
-This will not only help achieve personal fundraising goals but also contribute to team fundraising goals.
+Encourage yourself and your teammates to raise funds through your networks—helping you hit personal and team fundraising goals.

 Contact us.
 Run HQ is here to help you every step of the way.
 Feel free to get in touch on 1800 288 476 or email us at run@aspect.org.au if you have any queries.
 Don’t forget to check out our FAQs page too.